Alihasnain388/RAG_Project/README.md

 Split Text – Breaks PDF content into smaller chunks for better processing.

-Create Embeddings & Vectorstore – Converts chunks into vector embeddings using HuggingFaceEmbeddings and stores them in FAISS for fast similarity search.
+Create Embeddings & Vectorstore – Converts chunks into vector embeddings using HuggingFaceEmbeddings and stores them in FAISS.

 Load Vectorstore – Loads the saved vector database for retrieval.